 Change to the existing COSMOS 4 configuration directory.
 You should see the config, lib, procedures, outputs directory.
 You can then run the migration tool by specifying the absolute path to the COSMOS 5 installation.

 This creates a new COSMOS 5 plugin called openc3-cosmos-demo with a target named DEMO containing the existing lib and procedures files as well as all the existing targets.

-This would create a new COSMOS 5 plugin called openc3-cosmos-demo-part with a target named DEMO_PART containing the existing lib and procedures files as well as the INST and SYSTEM targets (but no others).
+This would create a new COSMOS 5 plugin called openc3-cosmos-demo-part with a target named DEMO_PART containing the existing lib and procedures files as well as the INST target (but no others).

 Open the new COSMOS 5 plugin and ensure the plugin.txt file is correctly configured.
 The migration tool doesn’t create VARIABLEs or MICROSERVICEs or handle target substitution so those features will have to added manually.

 Follow the building your plugin part of the Getting Started tutorial to build your new plugin and upload it to COSMOS 5.